Senior Scientist Mat White (Environmental Psychology)

-Mat White is a health and environmental psychologist researching the following areas:
+Mat White is Senior Scientist at the Vienna CogSciHub.
+He is a health and environmental psychologist researching the following areas:

 1. The positive benefits of exposure to natural environments for health and wellbeing.